 (i) The student's cumulative support (including bursary, SAAS support or equivalent) covers less than the full-time equivalent (FTE) of three years or less within the last six years.
 This includes support given to students who did not complete their course but excludes the support currently being applied for (three years equals 129 weeks of full-time bursary support or 156 weeks of full-time SAAS support).
+Where the student is applying for support to complete a portion of their 2019-20 studies which was disrupted due to COVID-19 reasons (either personal, or academic), the period of disruption should be disregarded from their cumulative previous support total.

 Students with disabilities may take longer to complete a course for reasons directly related to their disability.
 If their course has been extended for this reason, they may also have received a longer period of support.
 In such cases, the period of support received should be assumed to be the same as the period of the standard course, not the extended course.
-Evidence to support the reason for the extension should be provided; and
+Evidence to support the reason for the extension should be provided.
+AND

-(ii) At least one of the following circumstances applies to the student:

-- > They last received support at least four years ago. - They last received support at least two years ago and immediately prior to enrolling on the course had been registered as a jobseeker for a continuous period of no less than three months. - They last received support for a course which enabled them to progress towards the course they now require support for. - They did not complete and/or failed the course that they previously received support for on medical or compassionate grounds.
+- (ii) At least one of the following circumstances applies to the student: - > They last received support at least four years ago. - They last received support at least two years ago and immediately prior to enrolling on the course had been registered as a jobseeker for a continuous period of no less than three months. - They last received support for a course which enabled them to progress towards the course they now require support for. - They did not complete and/or failed the course that they previously received support for on medical or compassionate grounds.
 This includes situations where the student is re-sitting the course.
 Students should submit medical reasons to colleges with a doctor's certificate and should submit compassionate grounds to the college in writing. - Any other reason, but only if the student has not relied on this paragraph to receive an award within the previous four years.